ek-sree/CSV-reader/README.md

 # csv reader

-parse csv data and mapped to each field. clerk for user auth database- postgress- prisma orm- neonDB shadcn ,tailwind for styling
+->parse csv data and mapped to each field...

+->clerk for user auth..

+->database- postgress- prisma orm- neonDB..

+->shadcn ,tailwind for styling..